Workshops – Versal SoC

 • Performing embedded design simulation and debugging

-Versal AI Engine
+Versal Adaptive SoC: AI Engine

 Target Audience